 5 Absolute must do’s in Seville

-Seville is one of our favourite cities to visit in Spain and hopefully this article will make the most of your visit in Seville.
+Seville is one of our favourite cities to visit in Spain and hopefully this article will make the most of your visit to Seville.
+Seville is easy to get to from Malaga and many will make the drive or even take a train to Seville.

 Seville made its wealth in medieval times as a trading port.
 With river access to the sea from the Guadalquivir River, Seville provided protection for trading ships, allowing the city to prosper.